 But here we have a statement of government interest that goes entirely the wrong way.
 The claimed invention may not be practiced by anyone without the approval of the US Navy.
+That’s what a patent means.
 It’s also the case that the government cannot manufacture or use an invention–any invention–but for government purposes.
-Anything the government does, don’t you think, ends up as a government purpose?
+If it’s not a government purpose, then the government has no authority to be doing it–right?
+Anything the government does do, don’t you think, ends up as a government purpose?

-As for the government, it may practice this invention it owns without paying royalties to itself, but whether the government may “manufacture and use” the invention without paying royalties is an entirely different matter.
+As for the government, it may practice this invention it owns without paying royalties to itself, but whether the government may “manufacture and use” the invention without paying royalties to someone else for the rights that someone might hold is an entirely different matter.
 If this claimed invention is within the scope of the claims of other patents, then it may be impossible to practice this invention without infringing those other claims.

 Further, while this invention establishes a schematic idea about how to generate gravitational waves using a gas-filled shell and two vibrating, counter-rotating sound generators, there appears to be plenty of inventive work to build out the invention for any particular application.
 If anyone else gets there first, getting its own patents, those patents could also stand in the way of the government’s manufacturing and using its invention without paying royalties as established by the Court of Federal Claims under 28 USC 1498.